-With extraordinary infrastructures, dynamic markets, high income population, and good governance, many PMAs are attracted to invest with the value of approximately 8 trillion rupiahs in 2015 and is expected to keep increasing drastically during the coming years.
+With extraordinary infrastructures, dynamic markets, a high-income population, and good governance, many PMAs are attracted to invest with the value of approximately 8 trillion rupiahs in 2015 and are expected to keep increasing drastically during the coming years.

 Moreover, in 2015, the foreign direct investment in the West Java Province hit the amount of 77 trillion rupiahs – exceeding the amount of FDI in Jakarta, which was only 64 trillion – and this number continues to grow, especially in its several big cities, like Bandung (Bandung contributed 9.4 trillion rupiah for its FDI in 2015).